Unity-Technologies/com.unity.multiplayer.docs/mppm/troubleshoot/debug-mppm.md

 Use the Test Runner included in the [Unity Test Framework (UTF)](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/index.html) to test players in a multiplayer project.

-Note: Multiplayer Play Modeis compatibly with Unity Editor versions 2023.1 or later.
+Note: Multiplayer Play Mode is compatibly with Unity Editor versions 2023.1 or later.

 ## Test a player
 To open the Test Runner window go to **Window** > **General** > **Test Runner**.